fortanix/simple-hyper-client/README.md

   - Use native-tls: `cargo run -p example --bin native_tls_client`
   - Use rustls: `cargo run -p example --bin rustls_client`

+## simple-hyper-client vs reqwest

+`reqwest` offers a lot of features on top of hyper, see [their readme](https://crates.io/crates/reqwest).
+This crate's features as follows:

+- Simpler HTTP client API compared to hyper's.
+- A blocking interface as well as the async one.
+- An optional (enabled by feature) TLS connector using native-tls.
+- Working great in no-std env.

 ## Contributing

 We gratefully accept bug reports and contributions from the community.
 By